open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 ##### `messaging.source.name`

-The source name defines name of the source of a message, as it is specified by the consumer.
-There are different kinds of targets, varying between different message brokers, e. g. queues in RabbitMQ, or topics in Kafka.
+The source name defines the name of the source of a message, as specified by the consumer.
+There are different kinds of sources, varying between message brokers, e. g. queues in RabbitMQ or topics in Kafka.

 This attributes is required for consumer spans modelling `deliver`, `receive`,